Frequently Asked Questions

 -

-Once the second payment is made and drafting begins, it becomes non-refundable.
+Once the Session 2 payment is made and drafting begins, it becomes non-refundable.

 -